GSA/data-strategy/pages/practices.md

 ### Please submit comments by November 16, 2018.

 Please specify the number of the question to which your comment applies.
-If possible, structure your comments on specific practices so that they refer to the number of the relevant practice.
+If possible, make a separate submission for each practice on which you comment.
+Otherwise, please structure your comments so that they refer to the number of the relevant practice.
 If you have multiple comments on one practice, please organize them together by practice number.

-If possible, provide comments in a Microsoft Word or plain text file and avoid using footnotes, end notes, images, graphics, or tables.
 If you refer to reference material (documents, websites, research), please quote or paraphrase the specific content from referenced material.

 {% include feedback-button.html button_id="practices-feedback" button_text="Submit Practices Feedback" %}